-We help organizations accelerate business performance through arts-based learning, coaching and consulting.
 Our insights and methodologies are drawn from the multi-disciplinary perspectives of business management, art, design, and social science research.
 We take a whole-brain approach to creativity and innovation, leveraging arts-based learning as a catalyst for creativity, and design thinking as a strategy for innovation.

-We believe in positive psychology and the philosophy of Appreciative Inquiry (AI): People and organizations flourish when they focus on human ideals and achievements, and strive toward excellence based on fostering the unique talents of individual and teams.
+We believe in Positive Psychology, and Appreciative Inquiry: People and organizations flourish when they focus on human ideals and achievements, and strive toward excellence based on fostering the unique talents of individual and teams.

 Who We Are